wml20/hai/README.md

 ```
 $ gunzip *.gz
 ```
-## Performance Evaluation
+## Performance Metric
-It is strongly recommended to use the [eTaPR (Enhanced Time-series Aware Precision and Recall)](https://github.com/saurf4ng/eTaPR) method for evaluating your anomaly detection algorithm, which gives fairness to performance comparisons with other studies.
+It is strongly recommended to use the [eTaPR (Enhanced Time-series Aware Precision and Recall)](https://github.com/saurf4ng/eTaPR) metric to evaluate your anomaly detection model, which gives fairness to performance comparisons with other studies.
 Got something to suggest?
 [Let us know!](mailto:hws23@nsr.re.kr?subject=[GitHub-eTaPR]%20)

 ## Projects using the dataset
 Here are some projects and experiments that are using or featuring the dataset in interesting ways.
 Got something to add?
 [Let us know!](mailto:dolgam@nsr.re.kr?subject=[GitHub-HAI]%20)

+The related projects so far are as follows.
 ### Anomaly Detection
 #### Year 2022
 1. [Benchmarking machine learning based detection of cyber attacks for critical infrastructure][AD_22_03]